hyperflask/hyperflask-docs/docs/why.md

 ## Reasoning

 There are so many choices to make nowadays: what backend framework, what build tools, what frontend framework, how to deploy, how to easily develop locally, etc...
-The development world, and especially the javascript world, moves at a very fast pace which feels overwhelming and hard to keep track.
+The development world, and especially the javascript world, moves at a very fast pace.
 There is a lot of good stuff happening but at the same time it often feels overwhelming.

 I think the "SPA everything" trend has reach its apogee.
 I never understood why use frontend component frameworks to build blogs as SPA apps.
 This trend is shifting back, with the rise of SSR in the javascript world.

 I do not find the direction React Server Components are following appealing.
 Blurring the line between frontend and backend has been tried before and it often leads to spaghetti code bases that are hard to maintain.
+It may make sense in Backend For Fronted architectures but I feel it is too complicated for most projects.
 Furthermore, I feel the backend building experience in javascript has never been great, far from python, php or rails.

 At the same time, I feel the developer experience is lacking in many areas.
 There's so many moving parts to learn and manage, it's daunting.
 It's especially hard for beginners.